What Is Armchair Psychology, And Why Should I Avoid It?

 Trained therapists don't usually dwell on a diagnosis during sessions.
 Instead, they typically focus on resolving issues and helping their client overcome them.

 When an armchair psychologist labels someone and tells others about their opinion, that person may experience stigma and discrimination.
-As a result, people — even close friends and family — might begin to treat them differently.
+As a result, people — even close friends, parents, and loved ones — might begin to treat them differently.

-When an armchair psychologist offers opinions about someone's mental health, the person may feel angry, afraid, ashamed, self-conscious, or misunderstood.
-While there is a potential for the same feelings to occur when the words come from a professional, a licensed therapist or psychologist has the training to base their assertions on objective and help their client manage emotions that arise.
+When an armchair psychologist comments on someone's mental health, the person may feel angry, afraid, ashamed, self-conscious, or misunderstood.
+While there is a potential for the same feelings to occur when the words come from a professional, a licensed therapist or psychologist has the training to base their assertions on objectives and help their client manage emotions that arise.

 Informal psychology can potentially cause problems for the person using it.
 For example, it might disrupt relationships – for example, it can be challenging for a person to have a healthy relationship with someone who thinks they're mentally ill.